 “I know, I know, I learned this in psych 101” is probably what you’re thinking.
 But, have you ever thought about how we classically condition ourselves?
 What about classically conditioning our friends, children, pets, etc.?
 It happens ALL the time and once you break it down, you’ll likely notice it more and more.

-Anybody else mindlessly binge eat sneaks while watching TV?
+Anybody else mindlessly binge eat snacks while watching TV?
 And now whenever the TV comes on you suddenly find yourself wanting to devour snack instantaneously?
 Yeah, guys, me freaking too.
 That’s classical conditioning at it’s finest.
 Theres the logistics of what you did unknowingly.

 You paired a neutral stimulus (watching TV).